Strange quark

 According to the IUPAP, the symbol s is the official name, while "strange" is to be considered only as a mnemonic.
-The name sideways has also been used because the s quark has an I_{3} value of 0 while the u ("up") and d ("down") quarks have values of +1/2 and −1/2 respectively.
+The name sideways has also been used because the s quark (but also the other three remaining quarks) has an I_{3} value of 0 while the u ("up") and d ("down") quarks have values of +1/2 and −1/2 respectively.